Particle Statistics, Frustration, and Ground-State Energy: Unified understanding of frustration and diamagnetic inequality

-On the other hand, when one type of frustration already exists, the effect of introducing another type of frustration is a nontrivial problem.
-For example, in a system of fermions, the statistical frustration exists.
-What happens if one further introduces hopping frustration (magnetic flux)?
-In such a case, there cannot be a general statement: the ground-state energy may or may not decrease, depending on the system in the question.
+A system of many bosons with only nonnegative hopping amplitudes $t_{jk}$ are free of frustration.
+Introduction of any frustration into such a system, for example magnetic flux (hopping frustration), is expected not to decrease the ground-state energy.
+This is a lattice version of Simon's universal diamagnetism of bosons~\cite{Barry_Simon_diamag}.
+However, in many-fermion system, where the statistical frustration exists, the effect of introducing hopping frustration is a nontrivial problem.
+In such a case, the ground-state energy may or may not decrease, depending on the system in the question.
 That is, diamagnetism is not universal in spinless fermion systems.
-Correspondingly, the orbital magnetism of fermions can be either paramagnetic or diamagnetic, depending on the model.

-This means that, in some cases, the hopping frustration may (partially) cancel the effect of statistical frustration, so that the introduction of the hopping frustration actually decreases the ground-state energy.
-The possibility of partial cancellation between the two kinds of frustrations can be again naturally understood by the mapping to the single-particle problem on a fictitious lattice.
-Each of the frustrations introduces a particular pattern of magnetic flux in the fictitious lattice.
-It is certainly possible that these two magnetic flux (partially) cancel with each other.
+Correspondingly, the orbital magnetism of fermions can be either paramagnetic or diamagnetic, depending on the model~\cite{Vignale-OrbitalPara-PRL1991}.
+Considering each of the frustrations introduces a particular pattern of magnetic flux in the fictitious lattice, it is certainly possible that in some cases the hopping frustration may (partially) cancel the effect of statistical frustration, so that the introduction of the hopping frustration actually decreases the ground-state energy.
+This reveals the fact that the natural inequality could be violated by the introduction of hopping frustration.
+Some concrete examples, in which the natural inequality is violated, are demonstrated in the following Section.